huseyinyilmaz/django-numerics/doc/source/index.rst

 .. image:: _static/notification.jpg

-4) If you have a apple watch you can show your data on your watch.
+4) If you have an apple watch you can show your data on your watch.

 Install django-numerics
 -----------------------